Here's a look at the opioid crisis.

 Methadone is another fully synthetic opioid.
 It is commonly dispensed to recovering heroin addicts to relieve the symptoms of withdrawal.

-People who become dependent on opioids may experience withdrawal symptoms when they stop taking the pills.
-Dependence is often coupled with tolerance, meaning that opioid users need to take increasingly larger doses of the medication for the same effect.
+People who become dependent on opioids may experience withdrawal symptoms when they stop using the medication.
+Dependence is often coupled with tolerance, meaning that users need to take increasingly larger doses for the same effect.